imhq/rust-data-structure-algorithms/sorting/README.md

 4. Move to the next element and repeat steps 1-3.
 5. The array is now sorted.

+## Selection Sort

+Selection sort is a simple comparison-based sorting algorithm.
+It repeatedly finds the minimum element from the unsorted part of the array and places it at the beginning of the sorted portion.

+**Steps:**
+1. Find the minimum element in the unsorted portion of the array.
+2. Swap the minimum element with the first element in the unsorted portion.
+3. Move the boundary of the sorted portion one element to the right.
+4. Repeat steps 1-3 until the entire array is sorted.

 ## Heap Sort

 Heap sort is a comparison-based sorting algorithm that uses a binary heap data structure.
 It first builds a max-heap from the input array and then repeatedly extracts the maximum element from the heap, resulting in a sorted array.